 Ratchet & Clank: All 4 One:

 This is the first console version in the series that was outside of the story set by the other games (Spin-off).
-It was released as a main game and with little info that the story and design was different to the rest of the games although its main feature was very hyped and mentioned everywhere, that feature was ofcourse the 4 player co-op mode.
+It was released as the main game and with little info that the story and design were different to the rest of the games although its main feature was very hyped and mentioned everywhere, that feature was of course the 4 player co-op mode.

 Insomniac wanted to try something different with this game and that was to go the co-op way, the game offered proper online too and best of all was that one could play 2 player co-op together with 2 others online at the same time, or 3-1 or 1-3 or whatever.